US STOCKS-Tech stocks propel S&P 500, Nasdaq to fresh highs

 "If there's a strong nonfarm payrolls number this month and we start making progress on the unemployment rate, that changes the whole Fed narrative."

-Five of the 11 major S&P sectors rose, with technology .SPLRCT and consumer discretionary .SPLRCD among the top gainers.
+The S&P 500 was at a record-high level for the fourth straight session on Tuesday, with four of the 11 major S&P sectors up.
+Technology .SPLRCT and consumer discretionary .SPLRCD stocks were among the top gainers.

+"We looked at valuation on both the growth and value side, versus just momentum, because the momentum is a little bit stalled for both sides.
+It's more of a stock pickers' market," said Jay Hatfield, CEO of Infrastructure Capital Advisors.

+The largest percentage gainer on the S&P 500 was semiconductor company Qorvo Inc QRVO.OQ, which rose 4.6% to a record high.

 With the S&P 500 climbing nearly 14% in the first half of the year, focus will shift to the second-quarter earnings season, beginning in July, which could decide the path for the next leg of the equity markets.

-Textron TXT.N rose 1.1% after Morgan Stanley upgraded the business jet maker's stock to "overweight" from "equal weight on hopes of a stronger recovery.
+Textron Inc TXT.N rose 1.1% after Morgan Stanley upgraded the business jet maker's stock to "overweight" from "equal weight" on hopes of a stronger recovery.

-Declining issues outnumbered advancers for a 1.01-to-1 ratio on the NYSE and for a 1.30-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancing ones on the NYSE by a 1.09-to-1 ratio; on Nasdaq, a 1.37-to-1 ratio favored decliners.

-The S&P index recorded 35 new 52-week highs and no new low, while the Nasdaq recorded 81 new highs and 30 new lows.
+The S&P 500 posted 36 new 52-week highs and no new lows; the Nasdaq Composite recorded 85 new highs and 31 new lows.

 S&P 500, Nasdaq at record highs; Dow lagshttps://tmsnrt.rs/3dr6h4m

-(Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel)
+(Reporting by Krystal Hu in New York and Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel and Matthew Lewis)

 ((Devik.Jain@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2062; ;))